MasukLucy’s POV

 I stayed behind, sinking into the beach chair as I watched them surf not far away, laughing, shouting, and playing like a perfect little trio.

 When I woke up, everything felt wrong.
-I can feel the waves on my body.
+I could feel the waves on my body.
 My skin was cold.
 I blinked hard, and the sky wasn’t the same soft blue I remembered.
 It had turned gray.

 I sat up fast, my heart jumping into my throat.
 I got worried when I couldn’t spot them.
 I gasped for air.